 What Is Long-Term Care?

-This long-term care involves helping a person with what are referred to as “ADL’s”- Activities of Daily Living.
-These activities such as eating, bathing or dressing.
+This long-term care involves helping a person with what is referred to as "ADL's"- Activities of Daily Living.
+These activities, such as eating, bathing, or dressing.
 Caregiving for a parent peaks around age 56, while caregiving for a spouse does not become widespread until the late-60s.

-With the aging American population, demand for care will increase, Fahle said.
-The U.S. Department of Health and Human Services say if a person reaches the age of 65 they will have a 70% chance of needing some type of Long Term Health Care service.
+Nearly half of us who reach age 65 will need long-term care services.
 Estimates suggest 20 percent of these people will need help for five years or more.
 And most of this help will come from wives and daughters unless those people what Long-Term Care insurance or substantial assets.

 Doesn't Health Insurance and MedicarePay for Long-Term Care?